HONOR FIRST

 Purpose

-Recognizes conspicuous heroism performed beyond the call of duty by an individual.
+Recognizes conspicuous heroism beyond the call of duty by USBP employees, open for continuous individual and team nominations.

 For teams and individuals to recognize: